python/devguide/triaging.rst

 efficiency and lessening the workload of the core developers.
 The expectations of this role expand upon the "Developer" role on the `issue tracker`_.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
-This extends beyond CPython, to the other repos such as devguide and core-workflow.
+This extends beyond CPython, and, as needed, to other repos such as devguide and core-workflow.

 * PR/issue management